imaginereplay/replay/docs/SoloStaking.md

 The script prints out the ValidatorSet of the next dynasty.
 Make sure your validators are included.
 If not, please search with the tx hash on the [Theta Explorer](https://explorer.thetatoken.org/) and see why it failed.
 A possible cause is that the admin wallet does not have sufficient amount of wTHETA and TFuel (least 1,000 wTHETA and 20,000 TFuel + additional for gas fees are required).

 You have to wait ~14-18 hours for the validator to become a functional validator.
 Please shoot us an email once the staking is completed.
 Keep an eye on this page for your validator to appear - [Subchain Validators](https://tsub77529-explorer.thetatoken.org/stakes).
 Once you see your validator address appear congratulations, you are part of replay subchain ecosystem!

+## Post Validator Setup

+Now that you have successfully set up your validator and staked Replay tokens, here are a few important points to keep in mind:

+### Can Other Users Stake to My Validator?

+Yes, now that your validators are part of the ecosystem, other users can deposit their rewards into your validator.
+Community members have established staking platforms that simplify the process of staking to existing validators.
+If you notice that your validator is receiving more rewards than expected, it might be due to staked user rewards.
+You can monitor this activity on the [Replay Subchain Validator Stakes](https://tsub77529-explorer.thetatoken.org/stakes) page.

+### How Does My Validator Earn Rewards?

+As part of the validator pool rewards, each validator currently earns 150,000 RPLAY tokens vested over a year.
+These tokens are airdropped every month as long as your validator continues to perform and create new blocks.

+### How Do My Staked Tokens Earn Rewards?

+The staker reward per block is currently set at 10 RPLAY tokens.
+A new block is generated approximately every 7 seconds, and the Theta protocol calculates rewards for each staker proportionally to their staked RPLAY tokens.
+The more tokens you stake, the higher your rewards as a staker.

+It's important to note that the 10 RPLAY tokens are not awarded per staker individually; instead, all stakers collectively earn a total of 10 RPLAY tokens per block.
+This total is then distributed among each validator in proportion to the amount staked.

+For example, if there are 10 stakers, each with 10 staked RPLAY tokens, they will equally share the 10 RPLAY tokens generated in each block.
+In this scenario, each staker will receive 1 RPLAY per block.
+The RPLAY tokens received are directly proportional to the number of staked tokens.
+More details on staker rewards can be found in the Theta Whitepaper.

+### How Can I Unstake/Withdraw My Tokens?

+Please refer to the unstake/withdrawal guidelines provided in the Theta documentation here: [Withdraw and Claim Stakes](https://github.com/thetatoken/theta-metachain-guide/blob/master/docs/2-testnet/manual-flow/4-more-on-subchain-validator-staking.md#claim-the-stakes-back).

+For the most up-to-date instructions on mainchain unstaking and withdrawal guidelines, please contact the Theta team.
+The provided link is specific to the testnet, as the mainnet documentation may not be updated yet.

+In the future, we may have a community-established user interface (UI) that simplifies this process further.

 # Troubleshooting Guide